 Lessening The Heartache Of Missing A Loved One

 The pain of missing a loved one can be so all-consuming that it seems those feelings will never subside.
 Whether you have lost a parent, spouse, child, friend, pet, or someone else who was special to you, feelings of missing someone are much more intense shortly after you've lost them.
 You'll probably never stop missing them completely, but it's important to recognize that the intensity of your feelings will subside and change over time.
-There are things that you can do to help ease your loss and memorialize someone special while you grieve.
-Understanding the stages of the loss and grieving process is one of the most important parts of healing, especially if you are a grieving man.
+You can do things to help ease your loss and memorialize someone special while you grieve.
+Understanding the stages of loss and the grieving process is one of the most important parts of healing, especially if you are a grieving man.

 Grief Happens In Stages